 The Minister of Finance and Treasury is responsible for preparing the budget and submitting it to the People’s Majlis (parliament) for approval as stipulated in Article 32 of the Public Finance Act 2006 (PFA).
 According to the PFA “for each financial year, the minister must prepare and submit the budget to the parliament two months prior to the beginning of the fiscal year”.

 The fiscal year of the Maldives runs from 1st January to 31st December.

-The Approved Budget for 2021 is MVR 34.9 billion of which total expenditure is MVR 33.4 billion.
-The budget consists of 62.0% as recurrent expenditure and 38.0% as capital expenditure.
-It is estimated that the government would receive MVR 21.1 billion as revenue and grants in 2020, of which majority is from tax revenue.
-The Approved Budget deficit for 2021 is 12.3 billion.
-This is 18.5% of GDP.
+The Proposed Budget for 2022 is MVR 36.9 billion of which total expenditure is MVR 34.0 billion.
+The government is expected to receive MVR 24.3 billion as revenue and grants in 2022.
+The budget deficit for 2022 is 9.7 billion.
+This is 11.1% of GDP.

 The links to the budget documents are also available on the Ministry of Finance's website